J7mbo/palmago-streetview/README.md

 palmago-streetview
 ---

+> **Important**: This codebase is not to be considered fully 'idiomatic go'.
+Whilst there are some examples of this, such as the `New` factory method convention, it intentionally does not have everything lowercased, small variable names, shorter filenames, packages with everything in one file, tests next to the code etc. What it is, however, is an example of a solid software architecture and general software engineering best practices for maintainable code.
+Focus on the solution, not on the coding standards.

 This is an example codebase showcasing how I would expect a simple to understand microservice to function with Go.
 This code is standalone and can be communicated with over Grpc.
 You can find the API in [api/proto/v1/service.proto](./api/proto/v1/service.proto).